Your SoCal Weather Report For July 24 - 28: Cool For Now, More Heat To Come Later This Week

 - Inland: 90s

-Monday is starting out with some clouds thanks to monsoonal moisture, but looking ahead, it'll be another week of sweltering heat and potentially record-setting temperatures.
+Monday started out with some clouds thanks to monsoonal moisture and it's going to be a week of sweltering heat and potentially record-setting temperatures.

 The National Weather Service expects excessive heat likely for the valleys, mountains, and deserts, along with elevated fire conditions away from the coast.